You are here

 The SVS Women’s Leadership Committee periodically awards a women’s leadership training grant for female vascular surgeons.

-Provides scholarships to qualified young vascular surgeons from countries other than the United States or Canada.
+Provides scholarships to qualified young vascular surgeons from countries outside North America.
 The four scholarships, the amount of US$5,000 each, provide the scholars with an opportunity to participate in the Vascular Annual Meeting® and to visit clinical, teaching, and research facilities in the United States and Canada.

 The American College of Surgeons and SVS offer an annual scholarship to subsidize attendance and participation in the Executive Leadership Program in Health Policy and Management at Brandeis University, Waltham, Mass.
-The course takes place June 12-18, 2016.
+The course typically takes annual in early June.
 The award of $8,000, is to be used for tuition, travel, housing and food during the course.
-Contact Ms. Kate Early at 312-202-5281 or email@example.com for more information.
+Contact Ms. Kate Early at 312-202-5281 or firstname.lastname@example.org for more information.

 The primary purpose of the SVS Vascular Surgery Trainee Advocacy Travel Scholarship is to provide the recipient with an opportunity to participate in Capitol Hill visits and learn more about SVS' health policy and advocacy activities.
 The overall aim of the Scholarship is to enhance the health policy and advocacy development of the trainee’s career.